-- Overall, we rate the Institute for Health Metrics and Evaluation (IHME) a pro-science source based on evidence-based statistical modeling.
-Keep in mind that models rely on variables that can change and therefore may not always be accurate.
+- Overall, we rate the Institute for Health Metrics and Evaluation (IHME) as a pro-science source based on evidence-based statistical modeling.
+Remember that models rely on variables that can change and may not always be accurate.

 Factual Reporting: HIGH

 Media Type: Organization/Foundation